USDA Home Loan

 Here are the main benefits:

-• USDA loans do not require any down payment.
+• USDA Home Loan do not require a down payment.

 • You can finance up to 100 percent of a home’s value.

-• USDA loans are restrictive in certain areas (get details)
+• USDA Home loan is restrictive in certain areas (get details)

 • You may qualify for lower mortgage insurance premiums (PMIs).